 Some rate determiners cannot be used in specific currency systems.
 If the currency system changes and the rate determiner cannot be used in the new currency system, the rate determiner is changed to the most similar rate determiner that can be used in the new currency system.
 If the rate determiner can be used in the new currency system, it is not changed.

-This table shows the rate determiners that can be used for the Standard, Single, Dependent, and Independent currency systems.
+This table shows the rate determiners that can be used for each currency system.